karthikathota/Cloud/Azure/Readme.md

 Virtual Networking is one example
 Here, the virtual network donot cost anything and bandwidth is the one that costs.
 There are ingress(data entering azure) and egress(data leaving azure) bandwidth costs.

+## Platform as as Service(PaaS)

+PaaS includes a service layer on the top os IaaS.
+Like Middleware, development tools, database server and more.

+#### PaaS Computing

+One example is Azure App Service where we simply upload the code and configurations to azure, and it runs the code without needing to worry about the VM underneath
+Includes sacling features, CI/CD, containers, staging and development environments, etc

+#### PaaS Storage

+Azure SQL database is an example
+Freed from worrying about the server VM itself or the other harware component that affect the storage.

+#### PaaS Networking

+Azure front door is an example
+These are software application that perform networking application.